Ernest Alexander: Later service

 Grenfell also received the VC, and two of Alexander's sergeants were awarded the Distinguished Conduct Medal.
 Alexander's VC was the third to be won during the First World War, two having been achieved on the day before his.
-He was subsequently created a Companion of the Order of St Michael and St George in June 1915.Alexander's bravery saw him gain quick promotion during the war, being promoted to the temporary rank of brigadier-general within a year of fighting at Elouges.
+He was subsequently promoted to lieutenant-colonel in October and was appointed Companion of the Order of St Michael and St George (CMG) in June 1915.Alexander's bravery saw him gain quick promotion during the war, being promoted to the temporary rank of brigadier-general within a year of fighting at Elouges.

-Towards the start of 1916 he was appointed Brigadier General Royal Artillery to XV Corps, a unit which played a large role in the First day on the Somme.
+Towards the start of 1916 he was appointed Brigadier-General Royal Artillery to XV Corps, a unit which played a large role in the First day on the Somme.
 Alexander laid down effective artillery barrages as XV Corps advanced, playing a large part in the success of its attacks at Fricourt and Mametz.
 The military historian, Brigadier-General Sir James Edmonds, was so impressed by Alexander's techniques that he reproduced full plans of his barrages in the History of the Great War.
 Alexander continued to develop his creeping barrages which proved pivotal in XV Corps' victory at the Battle of Bazentin Ridge on 14 July.

 After being made a brevet colonel in January 1917, Alexander was subsequently given command of the Royal Artillery serving in XI Corps, commanded by Lieutenant-General Sir Richard Haking, in May, taking over from Brigadier General G. G. S. Carey.
 He continued with XI Corps until April 1918 when he was promoted to major-general and given command of First Army's Royal Artillery.
 This promotion came about because First Army was commanded by General Sir Henry Horne, who had been promoted off the back of his successes while in command of XV Corps in 1916, and perceived he owed a debt to Alexander for this.

 Alexander continued to receive awards as the war came to an end, being created a Cavalier of the Military Order of Savoy in September 1918, and a Companion of the Order of the Bath in January 1919.
 In August he then received the French Croix de Guerre and was created a Grand Officer of the Military Order of Avis by Portugal.
 He went on to command the Royal Artillery within the Southern Area of Aldershot Command.

 The grave of Major-General Ernest Alexander VC at Putney Vale Cemetery, London.

 He retired from the army in October 1920 and, having reverted to his substantive rank of colonel the year before, in March 1919, was granted the honorary rank of major-general.